madunikathathsarani/madunikathathsarani/README.md

 <!--Intro start-->
 - 🔭 I’m currently working on **AWS, Azure, Java, Python, MongoDB.**

-- 🎓 I'm  an undergraduate at **Sabaragamuwa University of Sri Lnaka.**
+- 🎓 I'm  an undergraduate at **Sabaragamuwa University of Sri Lanka.**

 - ☁️ I have a keen interest in cloud computing.
 So,I'm learning **AWS, Azure.**